z1gc/moist/README.md

 reboot
 ```

+If anything inside `pygoscelis-papua/portage` is changed, you'd better re-merge
+it as well :O

 Notice Gentoo will [cache the USE flags](https://devmanual.gentoo.org/general-concepts/portage-cache/index.html),
 and since the USE flags in unstable are generated at the run-time, it will lead
 portage selecting wrong USE flags when `MNSTABLE=` or `UNSTABLE=` is being